MehmetAliKOYLU/Smart-Investment-Advice/README.md

 Both datasets cover the period from 2005 to 2024 and contain daily closing prices.
 These datasets are publicly available and have been preprocessed for the purpose of this project.

 # Smart Investment Advice - Part 2
+We selected the appropriate ML algorithm from the dataset that we set up and saved earlier in this part and got the best result.
+We preferred LSTM as an algorithm and drew the images tested with the algorithm.

 ### Contributors
 - [Yucel KANDAS](https://github.com/Yucel00)